tony-aw/tinycodet/README.md

 All the string sub-setting functions have the `fish` argument, which is `FALSE` by default.
-If `fish=TRUE`, these functions will use `stringfish` functions instead of base R functions, which are faster, and also allow native multi-threading.
+If `fish=TRUE`, these functions will use `stringfish` functions instead of base R and `stringi` functions, which are faster, and also allow native multi-threading.
 Note that `stringfish` must be installed in order for this to work.
 And `stringfish` needs to be loaded also if you wish to also use multi-threading.
 Multi-threading in `stringfish` can be set-up by running `setoption(stringfish.nthreads=cl)` somewhere at the start of your code, where `cl` is the number of threads you want to use.

 Don’t use multi-threading unless you need to, as multi-threading has some overhead, thus its only faster with very large character strings.